raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

       return alternateExpr(...pathExpressions);
     }

-    function expression({ from, to, viaStates }) {
+    function between ({ from, to, viaStates }) {
       // ...
 TBD
     }
   }
 };
 ```

-There's another special case thrown in: Although we haven't written our `expression` function yet, we know that if a finite-state recognizer beins in an accpting state, then it accepts the empty string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.
+There's another special case thrown in: Although we haven't written our `between` function yet, we know that if a finite-state recognizer beins in an accpting state, then it accepts the empty string, and thus we can take all the other expressions for getting from a start state to an accepting state, and union them with `ε`.

-Now how about the `expression` function?
+Now how about the `between` function?

 ---

-### the `expression` function
+### the between function

-The `expression` function returns a formal regular expression representing all of the possible ways a finite-state recognizer can consume strings to get from the `from` state to the `to` state.
+The `between` function returns a formal regular expression representing all of the possible ways a finite-state recognizer can consume strings to get from the `from` state to the `to` state.

 The way it works is to divide-and-conquer.
 We begin by choosing any state as the `via` state.
 We can divide up all the paths as follows: